 The problems surrounding Cava may, in fact, be deeper than the appellation, rules and quality of the wine.
-The entire image is dominated by two main brands; Freixenet and Codorniu.
+The entire image is dominated by two main brands; Freiexnet and Condornui.
 Together these make a significant proportion of all the Cava produced and therefore can govern the wines direction.
-When Codorniu introduced the international variety Chardonnay into their Anna range others followed suit and trends like this have been seen throughout the history of Cava.
+When Condornui introduced the international variety Chardonnay into their Anna range other followed suit and trends like this have been seen throughout the history of Cava.
 It could be argued that these two market heavyweights must lead the way in promoting both the image of Cava and the quality of the wine.

 Cava has a long history and throughout this period it has witnessed both highs and lows.
 The recent decisions from both the producers and those governing the appellation are likely to have a profound impact on Cava itself.
 Hopefully, the wines image can recover in the UK market and quality can once again become the producer's top importance.